 This simple PASTA PRIMAVERA is bright, fresh, healthy, and ready on your table in 20 minutes.

 What is it about spring time that makes me want to eat all the fresh fruits and veggies around?
 I love meals, like this pasta primavera, that can be whipped together in a second and use fresh seasonal produce.
-Two of my other favorite meals this time of year include this Lemon Pesto Pasta, and this Spring Pea Salad with salmon on top.
+I also love this Spring Pea Salad with salmon on top this time of year.

-- 1/2 cup fresh grated parmesan cheese ,or more, to taste
+- 1/2 cup freshly grated parmesan cheese ,or more, to taste

 - Bring a large pot of water to a boil.
 Cook pasta according to package instructions.
 Set aside.

 - Add olive oil to a large skillet over medium high heat.
 Add garlic and stir for 30 seconds.